code34/oo_cipher.altis/README.txt

 	Create a cipher object

 	Usage:
-		put the "oo_crypt.sqf" and the "oop.h" files in your mission directory put this code into your mission init.sqf call compilefinal preprocessFileLineNumbers "oo_crypt.sqf";
+		put the "oo_cipher.sqf" and the "oop.h" files in your mission directory put this code into your mission init.sqf call compilefinal preprocessFileLineNumbers "oo_cipher.sqf";

 	See example mission in directory: init.sqf